Frequently Asked Questions

 Your total home price is simply summarized as:

-The base house price for your chosen floor plan (includes homesite) + structural option costs + lot premium (if applicable- see below) + design studio upgrades.
+The base house price for your chosen floor plan (includes homesite) + structural option costs + lot premium (if applicable- see below) + design gallery upgrades.

 To take it a little deeper, multiple factors influence home pricing: